lincza/ProduceLincKnowledgeBase/articles/Configuration/Master Data/Guides/How to set up Produce Seasons.md

 Use the search box to navigate to **Produce Seasons**.
 <br/>
 - Click on the magnifying glass in your Business Central landing page
-- Start typing “Produce Seasons” in the search box
+- Start typing "Produce Seasons" in the search box
 - Select Produce Seasons from the list of available options

 ![](/media/KB_Guide_ProduceSeasons_1_SearchBox.jpeg)